 In the past few years, Jehovah’s Witnesses have stepped up the attention they’re giving to children in particular.
-Witnesses have occasionally produced literature aimed at teens and young adults, but recently they’ve even started producing videos that are for a much younger crowd.
+Witnesses have, in the past, occasionally produced literature aimed at teens and young adults, but recently they’ve even started producing videos that are for a much younger crowd.

 While these videos are supposedly meant to teach children to be closer to Jehovah as a god, I firmly believe that they are teaching children that Jehovah is an overbearing, tightfisted, micromanaging god who is always disappointed in you.
 How so?

-A series of these videos follow young Caleb, who appears to be about five or six years old, along with his older sister Sophia and his mother and father.
+A series of these videos follow young Caleb, who appears to be about five or six years old, along with his older sister Sophia, and their mother and father.
 The lessons being taught to Caleb are anything but uplifting.
 Consider:

 “Be Neat and Clean”